Fantasy Conflict Counterpart

 - The Nilfgaard Empire's conquest of the Aedirn Kingdom in The Witcher series, for the Nazi invasion of Poland that led to World War II.
 Nilfgaard itself is a totalitarian state with visions of world domination and disdain for any nation it regards as less civilised, and tactics it employs against Aedirn include False Flag Operations, Blitzkrieg raids deep into the heart of their territory (with cavalry instead of tanks), and forming pacts with Aedirn's old allies, who betray it in exchange for a share of the conquered lands.

-While author Andrzej Sapkowski, who is Polish, might've intended the conquest of Aedirn to be the metaphor of the Nazi invasion of Poland (with the Soviet Union gaining the Western Ukraine and Belorussia from the under-the-table deal with Germany), ironically his Czech fans reportedly tend to interpret the same events as the Nazis' annexation of the Sudetenland from Czechoslovakia, with Poland getting the Silesia in the similar secret deal.
+While author Andrzej Sapkowski, who is Polish, might've intended the conquest of Aedirn to be the metaphor of the Nazi invasion of Poland (with the Soviet Union gaining the Western Ukraine and Belorussia from the under-the-table deal with Germany), ironically his Czech fans reportedly tend to interpret the same events as the Nazis' annexation of the Sudetenland from Czechoslovakia, with Poland getting Silesia in the similar secret deal (both real situations were similar, so this is not surprising).

 - The Honor Harrington series draws a lot of inspiration for its setting and events from The Napoleonic Wars, but with the land battles ported to Space Navy battles.
 The comparison goes Off the Rails around book nine.